Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Remove any existing virtual directory by:
     - Navigate to the root directory of the repository
-    - Execute the command `poetry env remove <python-path>` to remove the virtual environment itself.
-The argument, `<python-path>`, is the full pathname to the Python version associated with the virtual environment.
+    - Execute the command `poetry env remove <virtual-env>` to remove the virtual environment itself.
+The argument, `virtual-env`, is the short name identifying the virtual environment associated with the repository root.

     NOTE: If no such virtualenv
       exists, running this command produces a message like: